RelistenNet/relisten-ios/README.md

 ![Relisten Main Screen](Assets/readme-banner.png)

-# Beta Testing

-[Click Here](https://beta.relisten.live/) to add yourself to the beta testing group for Relisten.

 You can join the [Discord Chat](https://discord.gg/u8v4The) to provide feedback on the app or discuss live music in general.

 # Development: Getting Started